I created my first personal development plan when I was 16.

 Whatever the case, identifying your role models and then thinking about what it is that makes them attractive will help you out a lot in the long term.

-I love reading and learning from people who have done a lot more than I have.
+I love reading personal development books written by people who have achieved a lot more than I have.
 One thing that I’ve found that’s help me grow is not just to admire people, but to try and pick out what it is I like about them.

 Such an approach has motivated me to improve my life in specific ways.
 I might learn how to improve my habits from one person, how to improve my confidence from another, how to not give up after continuous setbacks from yet another person…you get the point.

 When you’re on that level of self-analysis and inner exploration, you know you’re going to get somewhere really good.
 And that’s why it’s another exercise I’ve included in the planning template that I've made available.

 When you’ve done a bit of prep work, then you can finally start shaping out some goals.